LekoArts/gatsby-source-tmdb/example/README.md

 1. Run `npm install`
 1. Duplicate `.env.example` and rename it to `.env`.
 1. Fill out the details required in the newly created `.env` file
-1. Adapt any settings in `gatsby-config.js`
+1. Adapt any settings in `gatsby-config.ts`
 1. Adapt image files in `static`